timswims/ESK/README.md

    4. Confirm the instance details and click **Create**.
    ![create-instance-conf]

-The Oracle Management Cloud instance creation process is initiated and the status of the instance creation process is displayed on the Oracle Management Cloud Service page.
+The Oracle Management Cloud instance creation process is initiated and the status of the instance creation is displayed on the Oracle Management Cloud Service page.
 After the Oracle Management Cloud instance is created, a confirmation email is sent to the user whose email address was specified in the Notification Email field at the time of creating the instance.

 #### Add Users and Assign Roles
 As a Cloud Account Administrator, you can add users and assign Oracle Management Cloud roles.